webhookSetting up your first webhook

 Receive event payloads to your URL

-Your webhook configuration can be updated after registration by calling Update Webhook endpoint PATCH https://api.mobile-text-alerts.com/{VERSION}/webhooks/{webhookId} using the {webhookId} that was returned when first registering the webhook.
+Your webhook configuration can be updated after registration by calling the Update Webhook endpoint: PATCH https://api.mobile-text-alerts.com/{VERSION}/webhooks/{webhookId}.
+Use the {webhookId} returned when you first registered the webhook.